15 Top-Rated National and State Parks in Utah

 15. Flaming Gorge National Recreation Area

 When most people think of Utah and water, it's generally the Great Salt Lake near Salt Lake City.
 Less known to those from out of state is Flaming Gorge State Park.
-Created by damming the Snake River, this huge reservoir is a hot spot for outdoor activities.
+Created by damming the Green River, this huge reservoir is a hot spot for outdoor activities.
 Flaming Gorge State Park is located in the far northeast corner of the state right near the Wyoming state line.

 Activities here include boating, water skiing, sailing, kiteboarding, and houseboating, making this one of the most popular recreation destinations in the state.